-VANCOUVER, March 22, 2018 /PRNewswire/ - Northern Dynasty Minerals Ltd. (TSX: NDM; NYSE MKT: NAK) ("Northern Dynasty" or the "Company") today announced that the US Army Corps of Engineers ("USACE" or the "Corps") has posted on its website a 'Scoping Package' for the Environmental Impact Statement ("EIS") permitting review of the Pebble Project, as required under the National Environmental Policy Act ("NEPA").
+VANCOUVER, Feb.
+20, 2019 /PRNewswire/ - Northern Dynasty Minerals Ltd. (TSX: NDM; NYSE American: NAK) ("Northern Dynasty" or the "Company") announces that the US Army Corps of Engineers (the "Corps") has posted on its website the Draft Environmental Impact Statement ("DEIS") for southwest Alaska's Pebble Project, as required under the National Environmental Policy Act ("NEPA").

 About Northern Dynasty Minerals Ltd.

 Northern Dynasty is a mineral exploration and development company based in Vancouver, Canada.
-Northern Dynasty's principal asset, owned through its wholly-owned Alaska-based US subsidiary Pebble Limited Partnership and other wholly-owned subsidiaries, is a 100% interest in a contiguous block of 2,402 mineral claims in southwest Alaska, including the Pebble deposit.
-The Pebble Partnership is the proponent of the Pebble Project, an initiative to develop one of the world's most important mineral resources.
+Northern Dynasty's principal asset, owned through its wholly-owned Alaska-based US subsidiary Pebble Limited Partnership, is a 100% interest in a contiguous block of 2,402 mineral claims in southwest Alaska, including the Pebble deposit.
+PLP is the proponent of the Pebble Project, an initiative to develop one of the world's most important mineral resources.